jahwi/bget/docs/readme.txt

 You can also query all the configurable global variables.
 Example: BGET -QUERY -all

+[N] -NOBANNER
+Supresses the banner that Bget displays on every run.
+Usage:
+BGET -NOBANNER -get test

+[O] -REFRESH
+Fetches the latest version of the script list, and stores it locally.

 Methods
 Bget's 'methods' are the various ways through which Bget interacts with servers.
 There are currently 5 methods: